Down-set thresholds: Introduction

 We also remark that \cref{theorem:triangle-free-existence} immediately reproduces the Ramsey number lower bound of $r(3,k) = \Omega(k^2/\log^2 k)$; recall that $r(3,k)$ is the least integer $n$ for which each triangle-free graph on $n$ vertices has independence number at least $k$.
 The aforementioned lower bound was proved independently by Erd\H{o}s~\citep{Erdos} and Spencer~\citep{Spencer} (but is of course superseded by Kim's~\citep{KimRamsey} tour de force bound of $r(3,k) = \Omega(k^2/\log k)$, which gives the correct asymptotic growth rate).
 Indeed, for $C> 0$ large enough, taking $\cH$ to be the collection of all cliques of size $C\sqrt{n} \log n$ on $[n]$, we see that

 so \cref{theorem:triangle-free-existence} implies the existence of a triangle-free graph $G$ on the vertex set $[n]$ with no independent set of size $C\sqrt{n} \log n$.

 The proof of \cref{theorem:triangle-free-existence} proceeds by generalising of Erd\H{o}s' lower bound for $r(3,k)$.
 Erd\H{o}s built triangle-free graphs with large independence number by starting with an Erd\H{o}s--R\'enyi random graph $\Gamma = G(n,p)$ with $p \asymp n^{-1/2}$ and picking a maximal triangle-free subgraph $G\subset \Gamma$; he showed that with high probability, such a $G$ has an edge in every set of vertices of size at least $\sqrt{n}\log n$.
-We will show the more general result that for any choice of $\cH$ satisfying (\ref{equation:prob-assumption}), it is likely for a similarly constructed triangle-free $G$ to share an edge with every $H\in \cH$.
+We shall show, more generally, that for any choice of $\cH$ satisfying (\ref{equation:prob-assumption}), it is likely for a similarly constructed triangle-free $G$ to share an edge with every $H\in \cH$.

 One of the technical tools that we need to execute the above strategy is a large-deviations estimate for the number of triangles completed by \emph{any} fixed set of edges in the random graph.
 This large-deviations estimate, and the mechanism we use to `preserve independence' in the proof of this estimate (which involves passing from random graphs to random directed graphs and back) might both be of independent interest; the details appear in Sections~\ref{sec:proof} and~\ref{sec:ldproof}.